mivano/mindbyte.nl/_posts/2022-07-14-remove-conflict-409-failures-from-application-insights-when-using-createifnotexistsasync-calls.md

   - Logging
 ---

 Application Insights is not only an excellent tool to see what your application is doing, but it also shows you how your dependencies are behaving.
 There is not much that you need to configure to get this feature as our of-the-box Application Insights [tracks a number of dependencies automatically](https://docs.microsoft.com/en-us/azure/azure-monitor/app/asp-net-dependencies).
-If this is not enough and you need to track another dependency yourself, you can [add DependencyTelemetry](https://mindbyte.nl/2019/06/28/use-application-insights-over-multiple-systems-to-track-dependencies.html).
+If this is not enough and you need to track another dependency yourself, you can add [DependencyTelemetry to your code](https://mindbyte.nl/2019/06/28/use-application-insights-over-multiple-systems-to-track-dependencies.html).

 One of the dependency telemetry features is to indicate if a call was successful or not by adding a `call status` of false.
 As such, they will appear in the Failed requests section of the Application Insights dashboard.

 Unfortunately, this is also the case if you perform a check to validate if a container or queue exists.
-For example, using this call:
+For example, using this method:

 ```csharp
 await table.CreateIfNotExistsAsync()